-- Under English Law, an individual's domicile is the country considered to be their permanent home, even though they may be resident in another country.
+Under English Law, an individual's domicile is the country considered to be their permanent home, even though they may be resident in another country.
 Every person is born with a domicile of origin, which is normally that of their father at the date of their birth.
-The fact that a person does not live in the country he or she regards as his or her permanent home for many years does not preclude him/her from being domiciled there under English law, provided he or she has not formed an intention to make any other country his or her permanent home. - A person may, however, acquire a domicile of choice that displaces his or her domicile of origin by moving from one country of residence to another and living there with the intention to remain in the new location permanently.
-The onus of proving a change of domicile is on the person asserting the change and the burden of proof where the assertion is the loss of a domicile of origin is onerous. - For IHT purposes, the concept of domicile is extended to include certain persons who have been resident in the UK in any part of 17 or more of the previous 20 UK tax years (6 April to the following 5 April).
+The fact that a person does not live in the country he or she regards as his or her permanent home for many years does not preclude him or her from being domiciled there under English law, provided he or she has not formed an intention to make any other country his or her permanent home.

+- Engles X Sta - A person may, however, acquire a domicile of choice that displaces his or her domicile of origin by moving from 1 country of residence to another and living there with the intention to remain in the new location permanently.
+The onus of proving a change of domicile is on the person asserting the change, and the burden of proof where the assertion is the loss of a domicile of origin is onerous.

+United Kingdom

+ach - In St

+- For IHT purposes, the concept of domicile is extended to include certain persons who have been resident in the UK in any part of 17 or more of the previous 20 UK tax years (6 April to the following 5 April).
 This is known as deemed domicile.
 In reality, this may be less than 17 calendar years as the calculation is by reference to the number of tax years (or part) in which an individual has been UK resident for income tax purposes.
-In addition, a person who has been domiciled in the UK as a matter of general law, but leaves to reside permanently elsewhere, or otherwise acquire a non-UK domicile is also deemed to be domiciled in the UK for three calendar years thereafter.
+In addition, a person who has been domiciled in the UK as a matter of general law, but leaves to reside permanently elsewhere, or otherwise acquire a non-UK domicile is also deemed to be domiciled, in the UK for 3 calendar years thereafter. - Where one spouse is UK domiciled and the other is non-UK domiciled, there is a lifetime limit (previously £55,000) on the property which can be passed to the non-UK domiciled spouse under the spouse exemption.
+Following consultation the limit will increase to the prevailing nil rate band (currently £325,000) for transfers on or after 6 April 2013.
+In addition, new provisions are included within Finance Bill 2013, to take effect from 6 April 2013 which will allow the non-UK domiciled spouse to elect to be treated as UK domiciled for the purpose of IHT.
+This would allow an unlimited exemption for transfers of property between spouses, but would bring the whole estate of the non-UK domiciled spouse into the UK inheritance tax net.
+An election of this type should relate only to inheritance tax and should not have an impact on their domicile for other purposes (so would not, for example, prevent them for claiming the remittance basis).
+The election may either be made during lifetime or on death, (by the personal representatives of the decedent's estate).

-Lifetime transfers

 Lifetime chargeable transfers are taxed at a rate of 20%.
-If death occurs within seven years of making a gift, then tax on a PET arises at up to 40% and further tax on a previous chargeable gift may arise, at up to 20%, subject to the following reductions:
+If death occurs within 7 years of making a gift, then tax on a PET arises at up to 40% and further tax on a previous chargeable gift may arise, at up to 20%, subject to the following reductions: